dbt-labs/docs.getdbt.com/website/snippets/tutorial-build-models-atop-other-models.md

 This time, when you performed a `dbt run`, separate views/tables were created for `stg_customers`, `stg_orders` and `customers`. dbt inferred the order to run these models.
 Because `customers` depends on `stg_customers` and `stg_orders`, dbt builds `customers` last.
 You do not need to explicitly define these dependencies.

+Now that models are set up in your project, you can check out [these exercises](/docs/get-started/dbt-cloud/exercises#models) to learn more about what you can do with dbt.

 ### FAQs {#faq-2}